Bliss Burn Top 10 FAQs: Your Guide to the Gathering

 • What about food?

-While thereis a daily meal plan available as well as a limited selection of food vendors, self-reliance is a key principle.
-If you are not purchasing the daily food plan, make sure to ring enough food and snacks for your stay, and consider communal meals with your campmates.
+We will have several food vendors, however self-reliance is a key principle.
+Make sure to bring enough food and snacks for your stay, and consider communal meals with your campmates.

 • What are the camping options?